 How do we select Mutual Funds

-At Goalwise we use a data-driven and rigorously backtested Mutual Fund selection strategy that has given market-beating returns in the past.
+At Goalwise we use a data-driven and backtested Mutual Fund selection strategy that has given market-beating returns in the past.

 We take into account multiple variables like past returns (short, medium and long term), consistency, alpha, size etc to select Mutual Funds that have a strong chance of giving higher returns in the future.

 Of course, we won't get all of them right but this is a very important point.
 Many popular Mutual Fund lists/ratings are just trying to predict the past i.e. they are just shortlists of funds ranked by some arbitrary combination of parameters without any proof of their predictive value.
 For e.g. just because a fund has given high returns in the last 3/5/10 years does not automatically mean it will give high returns in the next 3/5/10 years.

 Worse, almost none of these lists/ratings publish any track record of their predictions either i.e. how would an investor have fared if she invested in their 'top recommendations' after they recommended it.

 We update our recommendations at the beginning of every year where we take the latest Mutual Fund data into account and re-run our predictive algorithms to come up with the best funds for that year.
 Again, we won't get all of them right, but on average over the long term we should do better.